 Heat Pump Systems Explained

-Some of them are organized in a way that utilizes multiple methods at once, hybridizing them together to create systems that are not just more efficient, but are in fact made to enhance their own functioning by moving heat to places it can be stored until it’s needed.
+Some heat pumps are organized in a way that utilizes multiple methods at once, hybridizing them together to create heat pump units that are not just more efficient, but are in fact made to enhance their own functioning by moving heat to places it can be stored until it’s needed.
 There have been many advances made since this system was first created, and all of them take advantage of the newest understanding of thermal systems.
-You can read more about the basics of heat pump systems here.
+You can read more about the basics of heat pump unit systems here.

 Ground Source Heat Pumps